Jonathan Larson: Early life

-Works
+Career and works

 Superbia

 In 1983, Larson planned to write a musical adaptation of George Orwell's book Nineteen Eighty-Four, which he planned to get produced in the year 1984; however, the Orwell estate denied him permission.
 Larson then began the process of adapting his work on 1984 into a futuristic story of his own, titled Superbia.

 Superbia won the Richard Rodgers Production Award and the Richard Rodgers Development Grant.
 However, despite performances at Playwrights Horizons and a rock concert version produced by Larson's close friend and producer Victoria Leacock at the Village Gate in September 1989, Superbia never received a full production.

 In the 2001 three-person musical version of Larson's monologue tick, tick...
 BOOM!, the 11 o'clock number from an earlier version of Superbia, "Come to Your Senses", was included.
 Another song from Superbia ("LCD Readout") was included on the 2007 album "Jonathan Sings Larson".
 In 2019, the song "One of These Days", originally sung by Josh near the beginning of the early drafts of Superbia, was included on the album "The Jonathan Larson Project".
 On February 4, 2022, the abridged "Sextet Montage" was released on streaming platforms as a single.

 tick, tick...
 BOOM!

 tick, tick...
 BOOM!, completed in 1991, was an autobiographical "rock monologue".
 This piece, written for only Larson with a piano and rock band, drew on his feelings of rejection caused by the disappointment of Superbia.
 The show was performed off-Broadway at the Village Gate in Greenwich Village, then at the Second Stage Theater on the Upper West Side.
 Both of these productions were produced by Victoria Leacock.
 Producer Jeffrey Seller saw a reading of Boho Days and expressed interest in producing Larson's musicals.

-After Larson's death, Victoria Leacock and Robyn Goodman, with the permission of the Larson family, brought in playwright David Auburn to go through Larson’s five versions of the rock monologue, and expand it for three actors.
+After Larson's death, Victoria Leacock and Robyn Goodman, with the permission of the Larson family, brought in playwright David Auburn to go through Larson's five versions of the rock monologue, and expand it for three actors.
 Stephen Oremus was hired to orchestrate and be the musical director, as he had already been working on the tour of RENT.
 The stage version premiered off-Broadway in 2001 and starred Raúl Esparza as Larson, a performance for which he earned an Obie Award.
 It has since been produced on a West End theatre.

 A film adaptation of tick, tick...
 BOOM!, directed by Lin-Manuel Miranda and starring Andrew Garfield (in an Academy Award nominated performance) as Larson, with a rewritten script by Steven Levenson was released on Netflix on November 12, 2021.